Skip to main menu Skip to content Skip to footer

 • Ignoring actively: This should used ONLY with minor misbehaviors — NOT aggression and NOT very destructive behavior.
 Active ignoring involves the deliberate withdrawal of attention when a child starts to misbehave — as you ignore, you wait for positive behavior to resume.
 You want to give positive attention as soon as the desired behavior starts.
 By withholding your attention until you get positive behavior you are teaching your child what behavior gets you to engage.

 • Reward menus: Rewards are a tangible way to give children positive feedback for desired behaviors.
-A reward is something a child earns, an acknowledgement that she’s doing something that’s difficult for her.
+A reward is something a child earns, an acknowledgement that they are doing something that’s difficult for them.
 Rewards are most effective as motivators when the child can choose from a variety of things: extra time on the iPad, a special treat, etc. This offers the child agency and reduces the possibility of a reward losing its appeal over time.
 Rewards should be linked to specific behaviors and always delivered consistently.

-• Time outs: Time outs are one of the most effective consequences parents can use but also one of the hardest to do correctly.
+• Time-outs: Time-outs are one of the most effective consequences parents can use but also one of the hardest to do correctly.
 Here’s a quick guide to effective time out strategies.

-• Be clear: Establish which behaviors will result in time outs.
-When a child exhibits that behavior, make sure the corresponding time out is relatively brief and immediately follows a negative behavior.
+• Be clear: Establish which behaviors will result in time-outs.
+When a child exhibits that behavior, make sure the corresponding time-out is relatively brief and immediately follows a negative behavior.

-• Be consistent: Randomly administering time outs when you’re feeling frustrated undermines the system and makes it harder for the child to connect behaviors with consequences.
+• Be consistent: Randomly administering time-outs when you’re feeling frustrated undermines the system and makes it harder for the child to connect behaviors with consequences.

 By bringing practicing behavioral tools management at home, parents can make it a much more peaceful place to be.

-This article was last reviewed or updated on October 30, 2023.
+This article was last reviewed or updated on October 24, 2024.